skorotan/prototype/README.md

 2. **Or use docker-compose command:** execute `docker-compose up -d libvirt-connection-app` (This command can be executed even without building docker image)
 3. If you want to deploy this application on cluster docker environment please use: `docker stack deploy -c docker-compose.yml prototype`.
 Before execute this command please make sure that docker image with prototype name is existed.
 Note that this type of deployment aware about container memory consumption.

+Environment section can be changed when deploying application via `docker-compose` or `docker stack deploy`.
+Environment section gives opportunity to change location of image with guest os, specify port and connection type, host and port to connect to libvirt daemon and so on.